 In the 19th century Powiśle became the city`s industrial district and it was populated by poor workers.
 Local newspapers kept writing about terrible living conditions here.
 Nowadays new modern apartments in this neighborhood are some of the most expensive in Warsaw.
 In 2020 The Guardian placed Powiśle among the ten coolest neighborhoods in Europe.

-Powiśle is also a student area, mostly because of the nearby Warsaw University Library.
-This building is an important landmark that you cannot miss.
-Its architecture is a mix of steel, concrete and glass with walls full of plants.
-Inside you will find posters from the Polish School of Posters displayed above your head.
-There is a gallery where you can actually buy original prints of some of them.
+Powiśle is also a student area, mostly because of Warsaw University Library.
+This building is an important landmark from the late 1990s.
+Its architecture is a mix of steel, concrete, glass and plants.
+There is a gallery where you can buy original posters of the Polish School of Posters, an important artistic phenomenon during communist-era.
 Definitely go to the roof where you have one of the biggest roof gardens in Europe, available from April to October (Dobra 56/66 Street).

 Powiśle offers a variety of good restaurants and cafes.
-The Nadwiślański Świt is an easy going restaurant with European cuisine.
-It`s quite trendy so it`s probably a good idea to have a reservation (Wybrzeże Kościuszkowskie 31/33 Street, phone: +48 733 185 812).
-The same about the Kafe Zielony Niedźwiedź as this place is a very elegant and fancy restaurant.
-The food is extraordinary and it`s considered as one of the finest restaurants in Warsaw.
-It also has an impressive wine selection (Smolna 4 Street, phone: +48 795 794 784).
+Nadwiślański Świt is an easy going restaurant with European cuisine.
+It`s quite popular so it`s probably a good idea to have a reservation (Wybrzeże Kościuszkowskie 31/33 Street, phone: +48 733 185 812).
+The same about Kafe Zielony Niedźwiedź as this place is a more fancy restaurant.
+The food is extraordinary and it`s considered one of the finest restaurants in Warsaw.
+It also offers an impressive wine selection (Smolna 4 Street, phone: +48 795 794 784).